 Whatever you do don’t wear too many layers to bed.
 On those cold nights you might be tempted to throw on a ton of layers, but you’ll just end up sweaty.
 Sleeping bags are made to trap body heat so just let it do its job.

-9) Stay Close to The Water Source
+9) Stay Close To A Water Source

 You’d be amazed at how much water you go through on a weekend camping trip.
 Somehow my family of four went through over 25 gallons of water on our last weekend trip.
 With young kids we went through a lot of water, but that’s a lot of trips to the bath house for water.

 Remember, that water isn’t just going to be used for drinking.
 It’s used for cooking, cleaning and basic hygiene.
 You will go through way more water than you’d think.

 Bonus: Have a Bathroom Plan